Undine Weber (Head of German Studies)

 2009 Weber, Undine S.; Williams, Alison E. “The ‘Golden Fifties’ and the ‘Tide of Immorality’: Relations between African-American GIs in West Germany of the 1950s and white women as provided by Wolfgang Koeppen’s Tauben im Gras.”
 In: Acta Academica.
 Journal of the human sciences and interdisciplinary fields.Ed.
 D.J. van den Berg.
 Vol. 41/1.
 Pp.99-125. http://0reference.sabinet.co.za.wam.seals.ac.za/webx/access/electronicjournals/academ/academ v41 ni a4.pdf

-I have been continuously striving to improve the quality of my teaching by attending Academic Development/ CHERTL-run workshops (course design, student evaluations, using the internet for teaching purposes, outcomes-based education; tutor development), staff development courses organised by DAAD (German Academic Exchange Service) in South Africa as well as in Germany since 2000 (training of teachers, teaching cultural studies), and since 2000 I have been an accredited examiner for the Goethe Institute, the German equivalent of the British Council or the Alliance Française, attending regular training/ refresher courses.
-With this internationally recognised qualification, I can train my students to sit the Goethe Institute’s examinations and I can examine them at Rhodes.
+She has been continuously striving to improve the quality of her teaching by attending Academic Development/ CHERTL-run workshops (course design, student evaluations, using the internet for teaching purposes, outcomes-based education; tutor development), staff development courses organised by DAAD (German Academic Exchange Service) in South Africa as well as in Germany since 2000 (training of teachers, teaching cultural studies), and since 2000 she has been an accredited examiner for the Goethe Institute, the German equivalent of the British Council or the Alliance Française, attending regular training/ refresher courses.
+With this internationally recognised qualification, she is able to train her students to sit the Goethe Institute’s examinations and examine them at Rhodes.

 Last Modified: Fri, 09 Feb 2018 16:42:06 SAST